 Nearly 150 Linear A tablets, lots of sealings, and objects with inscriptions were recovered from the villa, suggesting that it indeed became an administrative centre during this period, replacing Phaistos.
 The texts, which are only partially understood, include references to workers, including what appear to be bronze workers, who seem to have worked in exchange for food as they are apparently given rations of wheat, figs, and wine.ShowLa Rose 2010, p.
 500, with references.
 Goods were stored at the site and finds of daggers, spearheads, and javelin points suggest that they were well protected.
 We know that, among other things, almonds and pistachios were kept at Agia Triada.ShowDickinson 1994, p.
 47.

 Destruction and change

 The settlement of Agia Triada, as well as associated tombs, have yielded a rich assortment of important artefacts that shed light on the lives of the people who lived here.
-Three of these objects will be discussed in articles to be published in the course of the next week or so: the painted Agia Triada Sarcophagus, the Harvester Vase, and the Chieftain’s Cup.
+Three of these objects will be discussed in articles to be published in the course of the next few weeks: the painted Agia Triada sarcophagus, the Harvester Vase, and the Chieftain’s Cup.
 So yes, there’s plenty more to come with regards to Minoan Crete!